ImranR98/Landscape/README.md

 - Any other nodes (optional) must be network-accessible.
 - A remote public-facing server reachable via SSH from your main node.
 - DNS rules already in place (point all required domains to the remote proxy).
 For a list of all required domains, run: `source helpers.sh; findDomainsInSetup`
 - CloudFlare DNS must be used so that the HTTPS challenge passes.
-So the `cert-manager/issuers/secret-cf-token.yaml` file must contain a valid token.
+So a valid Cloudflare token is required.

-## Hardcoded Variables

-Many variables are hardcoded in scripts and manifest files (and must be manually modified before setup if needed).
-These include:
-- The domain names for all services.
-- The username and hostname of the public-facing proxy server.
-- Some "secret" values such as some service DB credentials, default initial login credentials for some services, the Cloudflare token, various service config values (such as Ntfy webhook URLs), etc.
-- Path to the `Main/` directory and any subdirectories needed by various services.

-## Usage

-1. Run `generate_setup_script.sh` and run the printed commands manually, one line at a time.
-    - If the K8s cluster has multiple nodes, you must join all worker nodes manually after the K8s install step (the current machine is the control plane).
-2. If all goes well, periodically update the cluster services by running `generate_setup_script.sh` with the `-u` (update) parameter.

-## More Details
+## Details

 - Most services run in a K8s cluster, with a few exceptions like FRPC and Syncthing, which run in Docker (via `docker compose`).
 - Each component of the setup has its own directory.